tsbalogun97/TheDartGame/readme.md

 I also took some element from the game Mortal Kombat 1. https://www.youtube.com/watch?v=JBGpEXbPhms

-In addition, I also added a well known music from the popular game, Sonic the hedgehog.https://www.youtube.com/watch?v=Gsa_4s3CjmI to add some flair to this game.
+In addition, I also added a snippet of well known music from the popular game, Sonic the hedgehog.https://www.youtube.com/watch?v=Gsa_4s3CjmI to add some flair to this game.

 I really enjoyed making this game.
 I learned a lot from the challenges I encountered along the way.
 Through it all, I am happy to bring out my vision of making this game to fruition.